-External Grant Graduate Research Assistants
+Graduate Research Assistants

 GRAs are appointed by individual faculty members with funded research grants.
 Work time and compensation rates are similar to those of GTAs.
 Application must be made to the faculty member holding grants.
+Departmental GRAs may be appointed by the Chair, if funding is available.